Working outside the UK

 Research

-• Newspapers and journals can be a useful sources of information and vacancies: Online Newspapers
+- Newspapers and journals can be a useful sources of information and vacancies

-• Eures European job mobility portal with country profiles – see Living and Working section.
+- Eures European job mobility portal with country profiles

-Also check the travel and safety advice on:
+Also check the travel and safety advice for the country you're considering:

-• Safer Travel - travel safety information for young people from Caroline’s Rainbow Foundation
+- Safer travel - advice for young people from Caroline’s Rainbow Foundation

 Casual work is popular with many students and graduates as a way of combining travelling and earning some money.
 Jobs are often unskilled and can be seasonal.
 Opportunities exist in the hospitality sector, retail, bars, catering, ski resorts, summer/sports camps and many more.
 Teaching English as a Foreign Language (TEFL) is another popular choice for many.

-You may find vacancies on Handshake, or via our World Links.
+You may find vacancies on Handshake, via our World Links or on the job sites on GoinGlobal.

 An international internship could be an option during the summer or once you have completed your degree.
 Although internships in the UK should comply with National Minimum Wage legislation (see your rights at work) you will find that some internships and work experience can be unpaid, and some companies charge for their services in arranging the placement, accommodation, visas, etc. So check carefully before committing yourself to anything.
 You should think about what you want to achieve during your internship and discuss this in detail with your employer.
 Take as many opportunities to learn about the organisation, make contacts and learn new skills as you can, and think about how the experience and skills you gain can be marketed to future employers.